SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |Accounting Policies [Abstract]|

 Basis of Presentation - The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
 The consolidated financial statements include the accounts of CV Sciences, Inc., the accounts of its wholly-owned subsidiaries of Plus CBD, LLC and CANNAVEST Acquisition, LLC, and the accounts of a 70% interest in CannaVest Europe, GmbH.
 On January 20, 2017, the Company filed for dissolution of CannaVest Europe, GmbH, with the District Court, Dusseldorf Germany, effective December 31, 2017.
 CANNAVEST Acquisition, LLC, a Delaware limited liability company formed in connection with the CanX Acquisition, was dissolved in 2018, with administrative approval in Florida carrying over into January 2019 before final resolution.
 On August 7, 2019, the Company filed for dissolution of Plus CBD, LLC (formerly, “Global Hemp Source, LLC”) with the Secretary of State of California.
 As a result, the Company no longer owns interests in any subsidiaries as of December 31, 2020.
 All intercompany accounts and transactions have been eliminated in consolidation.

 Use of Estimates – The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make judgments, estimates and assumptions that affect the reported amounts in the consolidated financial statements and accompanying notes.
 Actual results may differ from these estimates.
-Significant estimates include the valuation of intangible assets, the amortization lives of intangible assets, valuation of contingent consideration, inputs for valuing derivative financial instruments, inputs for valuing equity awards and warrants, inputs for valuing notes payable beneficial conversion features, valuation of inventory, classification of current and non-current inventory amounts, assumptions related to revenue recognition and the allowance for doubtful accounts.
+Significant estimates include the valuation of intangible assets, inputs for valuing equity awards, and assumptions related to revenue recognition.

-Concentrations of Credit Risk – As of December 31, 2018, the Federal Deposit Insurance Corporation (“FDIC”) provided insurance coverage of up to $250 per depositor per bank.
+Concentrations of Credit Risk – As of December 31, 2020, the Federal Deposit Insurance Corporation (“FDIC”) provided insurance coverage of up to $0.3 million per depositor per bank.
 The Company has not experienced any losses in such accounts and does not believe that the Company is exposed to significant risks from excess deposits.
-The Company’s cash balance in excess of FDIC limits totaled $12,721 as of December 31, 2018.
+The Company’s cash balance in excess of FDIC limits totaled $3.3 million as of December 31, 2020.

 Cash and Cash Equivalents – For purposes of the consolidated statements of cash flows, the Company considers amounts held by financial institutions and short-term investments with an original maturity of three months or less when purchased to be cash and cash equivalents.
 As of December 31, 2020, the Company had cash of $1.6 million and cash equivalents of $2.4 million.
 As of December 31, 2019, the Company had cash of $5.1 million and cash equivalents of $4.0 million.

-The following table provides a reconciliation of cash and restricted cash reported within the consolidated balance sheets to the total of the same amounts shown in the statement of cash flows as of December 31, 2018 and 2017:
+The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the consolidated balance sheets to the total of the same amounts shown in the statement of cash flows as of December 31, 2020 and 2019 (in thousands):

 Accounts Receivable – Generally, the Company requires payment prior to shipment.
 However, in certain circumstances, the Company extends credit to companies located throughout the U.S. Accounts receivable consists of trade accounts arising in the normal course of business.
 Accounts for which no payments have been received after 30 days are considered delinquent and customary collection efforts are initiated.
 Accounts receivable are carried at original invoice amount less a reserve made for doubtful receivables based on a review of all outstanding amounts on a quarterly basis.

 Management has determined the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer’s financial condition and credit history, and current economic conditions.
-As of each December 31, 2018 and 2017, the Company maintained an allowance for doubtful accounts related to accounts receivable in the amount of $0.6 million and $0.4 million, respectively.
+As of each December 31, 2020 and 2019, the Company maintained an allowance for doubtful accounts related to accounts receivable in the amount of $0.6 million and $0.4 million, respectively.

 Inventory – Inventory is stated at lower of cost or net realizable value, with cost being determined on an average cost basis.
 Cost includes costs directly related to manufacturing and distribution of the products.
 Primary costs include raw materials, packaging, manufacturing overhead, shipping and depreciation of manufacturing equipment and production facilities.
 Manufacturing overhead includes payroll, employee benefits, utilities, maintenance and property taxes.
-Total shipping and handling costs were $1,958 and $854 for the years ended December 31, 2018 and 2017, respectively, and are recorded in cost of goods sold.
+Total shipping and handling costs were $1.7 million and $2.7 million for the years ended December 31, 2020 and 2019, respectively, and are recorded in cost of goods sold.